Hellenistic armies: Cavalry organisation

 The cavalry organization differed in the various Hellenistic states.
-Different variants of tactical formations were used to organise the state's cavalry, although there are cross-overs and similarities between different kingdoms.
+Different variants of tactical formations were used to organize the state's cavalry, although there are cross-overs and similarities between different kingdoms.
 The Boeotian League's cavalry was commanded by a Hipparchos and each cavalry squadron (ile, pl. ilai) was led by an ilarchos.
 They also had a tarantinarchos who commanded the League's Tarantine skirmishing cavalry.

 The Aetolian League became well known for its cavalry and, by the end of the 3rd century, they were considered the best in Greece.
 Despite this fact, cavalry remained only a small proportion of its total military force.
 We can deduce this from the 400 cavalry accompanying 3,000 foot on campaign in 218 BC.
 All we know of specific organisation is a reference to oulamoi, small squadrons of uncertain strength.

 The cavalry of the Achaean League was supposedly inefficient.
 Philopoemen, in the late 3rd century, having already reformed the foot soldiers into a Macedonian-style phalanx, also reformed the cavalry.
 The Achaean cavalry was organised into lochoi, files of eight men, who were then grouped into dilochiai, double files of 16, then grouped into oulamoi of 32, ilai of 64, hipparchiai of 128 and syntagmata of 256.

 The Antigonid kingdom of Macedon's cavalry only constituted a small fraction of the army.
-Duncan Head estimates this fraction as between 5 and 10% of the total strength of the Antigonid armies.
+Duncan Head estimates this fraction as 5-10% of the total strength of the Antigonid armies.
 This may well be due to over-campaigning, high casualties or even because many of the Macedonian noblemen who formed much of the heavy cavalry of Philip II and Alexander went east and never came back.
 But, by the time of Philip V and Perseus, cavalry strength had slowly increased.
 Philip V had a cavalry force of 400 'Household' cavalry, called the Royal or Sacred Ile in a campaign in 219 BC.
 This small number of native horse was then supplemented by mercenary cavalry.